qlik-oss/sse-r-plugin/GetStarted.md

 2. Build the solution to pull down the dependent libraries.
 3. Rebuild the solution again.
 Now you have your executables located in `csharp/SSEtoRserve/bin` folder.

-## 3. Example Sense apps
+## 3. Example Qlik apps
-There are several example Sense apps located in the sense_apps folder.
+There are several example Qlik apps located in the sense_apps and qlikview_apps folders.
 Here follows a short description of each and what functionalities are covered as well as dependent libraries.

 | __Example__ | __R Libraries__ | __Description__ |
 |-----|------|-----|